MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-salesforce-to-microsoft-cloud-app-security.md

 6. In the Salesforce settings page, on the API tab, click **Follow this link**, depending on which instance you want to install.

-7. This opens the Salesforce logon page.
+7. This opens the Salesforce log on page.
 Enter your credentials to allow Cloud App Security access to your team's Salesforce app.

      ![salesforce logon](./media/salesforce-logon.png "salesforce logon")